Lasse Boesen

-Lasse Boesen (born 18 September 1979) is a Danish retired team handball player.
+Lasse Boesen (born 18 September 1979) is a Danish retired team handball player and current coach.
 He is European Champion by winning the 2008 European Men's Handball Championship with the Danish national handball team.
 He received a bronze medal at the 2007 World Championships.

 In 2006 he won the Danish Men's Handball Cup with KIF Kolding and was named MVP for the tournament.

+From 2024 to 2026 he was the assistant caoch at GGIF Grindsted.
+During his time at the club Grindsted played their first and second ever season in the Danish top league.